 There are a number of New Zealand Army Nurses on board the hospital ship Egypt, including A. Buckley (Waimate).

 Kai Tiaki : the journal of the nurses of New Zealand, Volume XVII, Issue 4, October 1924, Page 175

 On the 28th of August, 1924, at Timaru, Nurse Frances Henderson (late of Waimate).
 It might truthfully be said of Mrs. Henderson that she was the "ideal nurse."
 Unsparing of herself and untiring m her zeal, she gave to her patients her very best and was loved and respected by all.
 She was obliged to give up her hospital on account of her health, and died m her sister's home at Timaru, after a long and painful illness which she bore with characteristic patience and unselfishness.
-She was buried m Waimate, and on the following Sunday a memorial service was held m St. Augustine's Church, when Canon Cocks chose for his text: "Let her own works praise her m the gates/ 7 and closed his address with these words: Farewell, Frances Henderson May many years pass before your name is forgotten, and may the seed of unselfish service sown by you grow and blossom m the generations that are to come, so that though your name may be forgotten on earth, God will recognise a great multitude who are the spiritual children of that ideal of service which marked your life among us!"
-Mrs. Henderson received her training m the Dunedin Hospital, and will always be affectionately remembered by those who trained with her.
-She had spent 17 years m the Waimate district, m her noble task of tending to the sick and distressed.
+She was buried m Waimate, and on the following Sunday a memorial service was held m St. Augustine's Church, when Canon Cocks chose for his text: "Let her own works praise her in his gates/ 7 and closed his address with these words: Farewell, Frances Henderson May many years pass before your name is forgotten, and may the seed of unselfish service sown by you grow and blossom in his generations that are to come, so that though your name may be forgotten on earth, God will recognise a great multitude who are the spiritual children of that ideal of service which marked your life among us!"
+Mrs. Henderson received her training in his Dunedin Hospital, and will always be affectionately remembered by those who trained with her.
+She had spent 17 years in his Waimate district, m her noble task of tending to the sick and distressed.
 She was of similar calibre to Dr. Cruickshank, to whose memory a public memorial has been erected to commemorate her good deeds.
 The large number who attended the good nurse's funeral demonstrated the affection m which she was held.